1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 Condition (Grade)

-Mint State (MS) Coins: Bicentennial quarters that are graded MS65 or higher exhibit sharp details and few, if any, imperfections.
-Such coins can be worth $20 to $30, depending on the exact grade and market conditions.
+Mint State (M.S.)
+Coins: Bicentennial quarters that are graded MS65 or higher exhibit sharp details and few, if any, imperfections.
+Depending on the exact grade and market conditions, such coins can be worth $20 to $30.

-Proof Coins: Proofs are struck using a special process that creates a mirror-like finish.
-These coins are usually sold directly to collectors by the U.S. Mint and were never intended for circulation.
+Proof Coins: Proofs are struck using a unique process that creates a mirror-like finish.
+The U.S. Mint usually sells these coins directly to collectors and never intended them for circulation.
 Bicentennial proof quarters, particularly those in perfect Proof-70 (PR70) condition, can fetch prices ranging from $10 to $50 or more, depending on demand.

 Notable Bicentennial Quarter Varieties